-- (c) Failure of the Examination in full or in part at the repeat examination will require the student to re-attend the Third-Year programme and re-sit the Examination in the following year, provided that this will not breach the overall time-limit as set out in Par.
-VI above.
-In such a case the student will be unable to continue. - (d) It will not be possible to compensate marks from one module to another for the purpose of passing failed modules by compensation in the Third University Examination in the Honours Bachelor of Arts (Social Care). - (e) The Third-Year examination must be completed within two years of entering Third Year, extensions may not be given as this will breach the overall time-limit for completing the programme as set out in Par.
-VI above. - (f) Marks awarded in repeat examinations will be capped at 40%. - X. The Fourth and Final University Examination must be passed completely before a student can be awarded the Honours Bachelor of Arts (Social Care) Degree. - (a) To enter this Examination, the student must have satisfied the attendance requirements on The Final Year Programme, including completion of all coursework.
-Exceptions may only be permitted by the Head of School where this is recommended by the programme on professionally verified grounds of student ill- health, close family bereavement or of significant personal difficulties. - (b) The Examination will be held before and during the summer examination session with repeat examinations, if necessary, held in the autumn examination session. - (c) Failure of the Examination in full or in part at the repeat examination will require the student to re-attend the Final Year programme and re-sit the Examination in the following year, provided that this will not breach the overall time-limit as set out in Par.
-VI above.
-In such a case the student will be unable to complete the degree. - (d) It will not be possible to compensate marks from one module to another for the purpose of passing failed modules by compensation in the Fourth and Final University Examination in the Honours Bachelor of Arts (Social Care). - (e) The Final Year examination must be completed within two years of entering Final Year, extensions may not be given as this will breach the overall time for completing the programme as set out in Par.
-VI above. - (f) Marks awarded in repeat examinations will be capped at 40%.
+- breach the overall time-limit for completing the programme as set out in Par.
+VI above. - f.
+Marks awarded in repeat examinations will be capped at 50%. - VIII.
+The Second and Final University Examination must be passed completely before a student can be awarded the MSc Podiatric Medicine (Pre-Registration). - a.
+To enter this Examination, the student must have satisfied the attendance requirements on The Final Year Programme, including completion of all coursework.
+Exceptions may only be permitted by the Head of School where this is recommended by the programme on professionally verified grounds of student ill-health, close family bereavement or of significant personal difficulties. - b.
+The Examination will be held before and during the summer examination session with repeat examinations, if necessary, held in the autumn examination session. - c.
+Failure of the Examination in full or in part at the repeat examination will require the student to re-attend the Final Year programme and re-sit the Examination in the following year, provided that this will not breach the overall time-limit.
+In such a case the student will be unable to complete the degree. - d.
+It is not possible to compensate marks from one module to another for the purpose of passing failed modules by compensation in the Second and Final University Examination. - e.
+The Final Year examination must be completed within two years of entering Final Year, extensions may not be given as this will breach the overall time for completing the programme, - f.
+Marks awarded in repeat examinations will be capped at 50%. - g.
+Students are required to complete a minimum of 1000 clinical hours.
+In such cases that students do not meet the minimum threshold they will be unable to complete the degree. - IX.
+The Award of the MSc Podiatric Medicine (Pre-Registration) will require successful completion of all years of the Programme as set out in the Rules above.
+The final calculation of marks is based on 20% of the aggregate mark obtained at the Pre-final (Year 1) examinations, and 80% of the aggregate obtained at the Final (Year 2) examinations. - X. Any student failing to pass the Examinations indicated above within the specified intervals will be ineligible to proceed further with his/her studies.
+Exemptions to this rule will be granted by the Academic Council, on the recommendation of the College of Medicine, Nursing and Health Sciences, only for very serious reasons.